tamalerhino/kube-lab/k3s-ha-embeddeddb.md

 ```
 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 ```
+Once you login it will ask for a bearer token, use the one we got with our grep command.

 ## Step 6.
 Deploy a thing!
 Alright so now you got an HA cluster but nothing running on it..Lets change that!